European powers back U.S. in blaming Iran for Saudi oil attack, urge broader talks

 European leaders have struggled to defuse a brewing confrontation between Tehran and Washington since U.S. President Donald Trump quit a deal last year that assures Iran access to world trade in return for curbs on its nuclear program.

-The United States reimposed sanctions on Iran and recently sharply tightened them.
-Iran has responded by breaching some of the limits on nuclear material in the 2015 accord and has set an October deadline to reduce its nuclear commitments further unless the Europeans keep their promises to salvage the pact.
+The United States reimposed sanctions on Iran and sharply tightened them.
+Iran has responded by gradually breaching nuclear commitments made in the 2015 accord and has set an October deadline to further scale back its nuclear obligations unless the Europeans salvage the pact by shielding Tehran’s economy from U.S. penalties.

 “The time has come for Iran to accept negotiation on a long-term framework for its nuclear program as well as on issues related to regional security, including its missiles program and other means of delivery,” Britain, France and Germany said.

 Tensions rose on Sept.
-14 with an attack on Saudi Arabia’s oil facilities, which Riyadh and Washington have blamed on Iran.
-Tehran denies responsibility and Yemen’s Iran-aligned Houthi group, which has been battling a Saudi-led military coalition, has said it carried out the attack.
+14 following an attack on Saudi Arabia’s oil facilities, which Riyadh and Washington have blamed on Iran.
+Tehran denies responsibility, and Yemen’s Iran-aligned Houthi group, which has been battling a Saudi-led military coalition, has said it carried out the attack.

 “It is clear to us that Iran bears responsibility for this attack.
 There is no other plausible explanation.
-We support ongoing investigations to establish further details,” Britain, France and Germany said in a statement.
+We support ongoing investigations to establish further details,” Britain, France and Germany said.

-Macron has led a European push over the summer to find a compromise between Washington and Tehran and wants to use the U.N. meeting as an opportunity to revive diplomacy, though his efforts have stalled in recent weeks.
+Macron has led a European push over the summer to find a compromise between the United States and Iran and wants to use the U.N. meeting as an opportunity to revive diplomacy, though his efforts have stalled in recent weeks.

 The United States will intensify pressure on Iran, U.S. Special Envoy for Iran Brian Hook said in New York on Monday.

-The United States was seeking to address the issue through diplomacy and a multilateral effort and that there was a role for the United Nations Security Council to play, Hook said without elaborating.
+The United States was seeking to address the issue through diplomacy and a multilateral effort, and there was a role for the United Nations Security Council to play, Hook said without elaborating.

 Trump flirted with meeting Iranian President Hassan Rouhani while both are in New York for the U.N.
 General Assembly, but the chances appear slim.